Morwenn/cpp-sort/docs/Sorters.md

 The following sorters are available and should work with any type for which `std::less` works and should accept any weak order comparison function:

+In the complexity cards below, $X$ represents the sequence that's being sorted.
+Unusual symbols in the average case complexities correspond to [measures of disorder][measures-of-disorder].

 ### `adaptive_shivers_sorter`

 ```cpp